Qwerty-Space/qbot/README.md

 ## Adding Custom Plugins

 Create a new plugin file using the template `{name}plugin.py`.
 For example `my_plugin.py`.
-`from telethon import events, sync` and `from global_functions import probability` should be at the top.
+`from telethon import events, sync` and `from .global_functions import probability` (optional) should be at the top.
 Then just add whatever you want.
+See [this plugin](plugins/start_plugin.py) as an example/template.